uvarc/rc-website/content/service/citations.md

   "publications",
   "grants",
   "citations",
-  "uvarc",
+  "rc",
 ]
 draft = false

 +++

-Recognition and documentation of the contribution that UVARC’s systems and support play in breakthrough research is essential to ensuring continued support for and availability of cutting-edge computing resources at The University of Virginia.
-Please cite UVARC in any research report, journal article, or other publication that requires citation of an author’s contributions.
+Recognition and documentation of the contribution that Research Computing’s systems and support play in breakthrough research is essential to ensuring continued support for and availability of cutting-edge computing resources at The University of Virginia.
+Please cite UVA Research Computing in any research report, journal article, or other publication that requires citation of an author’s contributions.

 Suggested citation format: